ambeckley/2022Kerrighed/README.md

 Do not try to download any extra packages because the apt repository will not work

-Once initial instalation complete the first thing you will need to do is repair the apt sources list.
+Once initial installation complete the first thing you will need to do is repair the apt sources list.

+----Repair APT----

 A copy of the updated sources.list file can be found here, but if you want to do it manually you will need to replace all the archive.ubuntu.com links with old-releases.ubuntu.com.

 Once that is fixed you should be able to run "apt-get update" or "aptitude update"

+---Install Required Tools---